mmistakes/minimal-mistakes/_posts/2018-05-18-A-Toasty-Pomodoro-Timer.md

 		[int]
 		$Minutes = 25,

-		# There are a lot more different sounds available, but I'm a simple man.
+		# There are a lot more different sounds available, but that takes up too much space.
 		[ValidateSet('Alarm',
 					 'SMS',
 					 'Imperial March'